Beloth/Ostston-Work/Notes/Next Session.md

 #### Abandon house

 * Rather deralict house.
 Would be a relatively nice place in its hey day.
 A fix-a-upper.
 Ground floor, broken furniture, lots of dust, boarded up windows, etc. Similar on the 1st floor.
 Door to cellar, perception check, less dust.
 Signs of someone erasing tracks. high score looks like its been open recently.
+Heavy latch.

 ##### Celler